decision-making-mike/sql-postgresql-learning/README.md

 ## 02 Nov, 2024 (day 20)

-Other actitivies allowed me not to do anything.
+Other activities allowed me not to do anything.

 ### TODOs